SteveMarshall/ios-imported-directory-monitoring/README.md

 ## Running this code

-To run this code, make sure to replace all instances of `AnnotateML` and `iCloud.com.stevemarshall.AnnotateML` with references to an iCloud bucket you own, and run it on a device or simulator that's logged in to an appropriately-credentialed iCloud account.
+To run this code, make sure to replace all instances of `Sample` and `iCloud.com.stevemarshall.Sample` with references to an iCloud bucket you own, and run it on a device or simulator that's logged in to an appropriately-credentialed iCloud account.